mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 The difference between *modules* and *packages*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-According to `Holy Grail of Modules <https://docs.python.org/3.10/tutorial/modules.html>`_, a definition of packages is given *en passant* as follows
+According to `Holy Book of Modules <https://docs.python.org/3.10/tutorial/modules.html>`_, a definition of packages is given *en passant* as follows

    *Suppose you want to design a collection of modules (a “package”) [...]*